 The fields of Science, Technology, Engineering, and Math get the highest attention on the list of the degrees with Highest Paying Jobs in 2017.

 Electrical, Software, and Chemical Engineering bachelor degree students will walk into the highest paying jobs in 2017.

 This information is according to the 46th Edition of Starting Salaries Report from Michigan State University’s Employment Research Institute.
 This year they collected data from 4,700 employers and ran the survey from late August through September 2016.
-The starting salaries indicate base earnings only and doesn't contain commissions, bonuses, and others incentives.
+The starting salaries indicate base earnings only and don't contain commissions, bonuses, and others incentives.